Last updated: January 28, 2021

 We deserve much better.
 We deserve a high-trust, non-corporate, algorithm-free, person-centric local web where the context in which we are communicating is known.

 If I try to do this on my own, not only will I get lost wandering through technical details, I will get burnt out.
 But I am convinced that with your help, we can build the Local Web.

 I need your help with determining what the Local Web will look like and how we will expect it to behave.
-To accomplish this, I’m asking you to engage in a discussion with other people who are also interested in seeing the Local Web become reality.
-You do not need to be a coder to join this effort.
+To accomplish this, I’m asking you to join a community of people who are also interested in seeing the Local Web become reality.
+You do not need to be a coder to join.
 While some people in the group may be writing code at some point, we will be focusing more on a discussion around “what could be” rather than “what can we code today.”

 To focus on “what could be,” we will have discussions around topics like (but not limited to) these:

 - If we could start all over, what values would we build into the Internet?